 1. Improved Operational Efficiency

-Every decision that’s made is likely done with the hope of improving operational efficiency.
-The whole industry is looking for the most effective ways of reducing downtime, increasing production and cutting costs.
+Every decision that’s made is done with the hope of improving operational efficiency.
+The whole industry is looking for the most effective ways of reducing downtime, increasing production, reduce waste and cutting costs.

-By implementing IoT, manufacturers can hit these targets in a few different ways.
+By implementing IoT solutions, food manufacturers can hit these targets in a few separate ways.
 One of the most obvious is through improved stock management.
-Tracking consumer demand and ensuring you have the right amount of raw materials available is no easy feat.
+Tracking consumer demand and ensuring you have the right number of raw materials available is no easy feat.

-It’s no surprise that one of the most important considerations for the whole industry is food safety.
+It’s no surprise that one of the most important considerations for the whole industry is food safety regulations.
 No matter where you’re based, you’ll have to comply with governmental agencies and legislation that ensures every product passing through your plant is up to standard.

-As regulations become more strict, it can be difficult for manufacturers to carry out the monitoring needed to show they’re compliant.
+As regulations become stricter, it can be difficult for manufacturers to carry out the monitoring needed to show they’re compliant.
 With IoT, that’s no longer an issue.
 Sensors and IoT-enabled record-keeping make staying compliant easier without compromising on the quality of the products.

 3. A More Efficient Logistics and Distribution Process

-For example, you might send shipments that aren’t really cost-effective due to the difficulty it takes to get items to a destination.
-When integrated with other third-party systems, you might realise the demand just isn’t worth it and it’s better to focus attention elsewhere.
+For example, you might send shipments that aren’t cost-effective due to the difficulty it takes to get items to a destination.
+When integrated with other third-party data collection systems, you might realise the demand just isn’t worth it and it’s better to focus attention elsewhere.